You’re still a loser, because you lack wisdom.

 But it’s locked behind a series of decisions.

-The only thing that separates your current life from that life… is your judgment.
+And the ONLY thing that separates your current life from that life… is the choices you make with your judgment.

 Your path to success is made of LITERALLY NOTHING OTHER THAN A SERIES OF CHOICES.
 That’s what everyone has ever done to become successful.
 Every successful person you admire.
 Every person you look up to.
 Every person who has something you don’t.

-• They’re closer to their goals than before.
+- They got closer to achieving their goals than before.

-After many cycles of this, they achieve their goals.
+And after many cycles of this, they eventually achieve their goals.

 That’s it.
-That’s all that anyone does to become successful.
+That’s all that anyone has done to become successful.

 I’ll be writing a letter on systems & decision making frameworks soon.
-You can subscribe and be the first to receive these newsletters at the top of these pages or via the header of the website.
-Upon subscribing I’ll give you a free course on business & leverage with frameworks that help you reset your life and plan accordingly for the future.
+You can subscribe and be the first to receive these newsletters here.
+Upon subscribing I’ll give you a free course on business, decision-making & leverage.
+It won’t be free for long.

-If you’re feeling stuck or lack your direction in your life, this will help tremendously.
+Bit if you’re feeling stuck or lack your direction in your life, this will help tremendously.
+But I digress.

 An Ancient King